How to Avoid CAPTCHA and reCAPTCHA: 7 Proven Methods

 3. Rotate Headers

-Too many requests with the same HTTP headers are suspicious, aren't they?
-A real user wouldn't visit 1,000 pages in five minutes.
+Too many requests with the same HTTP headers are suspicious because a human user wouldn't visit 1,000 pages in five minutes.

 4. Use Rotating Proxies